eclipse-theia/theia-website/src/docs/project_goals.md

 ## Use standards and don’t reinvent the wheel

 Theia uses/reuses industrial standard technologies and practices whenever applicable.
 This keeps the scope of the project minimal and decreases the maintenance cost.
-This applies to used frameworks, development tools, but also to general concepts such as UX.
+This applies to the use of frameworks and development tools as well as to general concepts such as UX.

 ## Product Templates